 - Unmarried, divorced, or separated fathers must seek out access and visitation with the help of a family lawyer.

 It is also important to remember that being excluded as the father does not automatically eliminate parental rights and responsibilities.
 Colorado law respects established relationships and obligations.
 For example, under Denver family law, a man discovering that his five-year-old was actually fathered by another man may not simply stop paying support.
 At the same time, the child’s mother cannot have visitation or other access.
 Only the courts may terminate or establish rights in these cases.

 A qualified Denver family law firm can help both mothers and putative fathers with paternity testing and any subsequent legal actions.

 The Benefits of Establishing Paternity

 There are benefits for all parties when paternity is established.
 Men become aware of children they have fathered and can pursue a relationship with them.
 They may even use establishment of paternity to pursue parental rights and joint custody arrangements.

 No matter what your situation is, the process of establishing paternity or excluding someone as a potential father is complex.
 Regardless of what the results are, further legal action is likely to be needed.
-Please for assistance with your unique case.
+Please contact us today for assistance with your unique case.